CrabbyCrab101/RaisinBranBot/README.md

-# RedUtilities
+# RaisinBranbot

-A set of utitilies for making rocket league bots in C#
+A 1v1 bot for RLBot coded with RedUtilities

 ## Usage Instructions